Why learn Italian in the car?

 Many factors affect the study time needed to master Italian or any other language.

-The advantage of an audio course is that once you’ve started it, you feel compelled to keep pace with the audio, and that requires you to actually speak Italian for 20 minutes a day, every day.
+The advantage of an audio course to learn Italian in the car is that once you’ve started it, you feel compelled to keep pace with the audio, and that requires you to actually speak Italian for 20 minutes a day, every day.
 You’re prompted to speak and less prone to laziness than if put in front of a book or an app.

 If you manage to memorize 8-10 words a day, you can already be happy.
 This applies to any source of vocabulary, not only this course.
 If you wondered, to achieve upper-intermediate fluency you need about 3,000 words.
 Yes, you can get there in less than a year!